 I’m proud to say that I’m the first female to major in Creative Writing at Augustana and that I paved the way for future writers at Augie.
 For the entirety of my senior year, I began writing what will hopefully be my first published creative non-fiction novel.

 Hi, I'm Nina!
 Born and raised in suburban Chicagoland, it's hard to imagine living anywhere else.
 From time to time, my husband and I fantasize about retiring to Colorado, but that is a long way away.
-I spend most of my free time with my children, who are 5 1/2 years and 3 years old.
+I spend most of my free time with my children, who are 8 years and 6 years old.
 I love to cook and bake, and so do they, so it's pretty much a daily family affair at our house.
 I grew up in a house where both my parents cooked, and not just the usual meat and potatoes fare...from a very young age, my siblings and I were exposed to more eclectic meals, including Indian curry, Spanish paella, homemade Chinese food, and more.
 I credit my parents with instilling in me a love of not only eating food, but of making it as well.

 I’m a true Midwestern girl.
 I grew up in St. Louis and have lived in the Chicagoland area since college.
-I graduated with a journalism degree from Northwestern University (go Wildcats!) and I have a love of all things media.
+I graduated with a journalism degree from Northwestern University (Go, Wildcats!) and I have a love of all things media.
 I’ve worked for newspapers, magazines, an advertising agency and a TV production company.
-I guess you could call me a Jill of all trades.
-Before coming to Prime, I produced documentaries for the History Channel, Discovery Channel and Biography Channel.
+I guess you could call me a jill-of-all-trades.
+Before coming to Prime, I produced documentaries for the History Channel, Discovery Channel, and Biography Channel.
 They tended to mostly be about crime, so if you’re curious about biker gangs or mafia kingpins, I'm your girl.